Zack-John/prntsc-url-generator/README.md

 # How to Use:

 All you'll need is a version of python3 installed to run the script.
-Then simply download the script, change any settings (character list, url length) inside the script that you'd like to, and run the script!
+Then simply download the script, change any settings (character list, url length) inside the script that you'd like to, and run it!

 ### Note

-The screenshots hosted on prnt.sc are not moderated, and you may potentially get personal data or NSFW content.
+<b>The screenshots hosted on prnt.sc are not moderated, and you may potentially get personal data or NSFW content.</b>